plumed/plumed2/developer-doc/AddingRegressionTests.md

-e/ This document is formatted for Doxygen
-/**

 \page regtests Adding regressions tests

 When you write new functionality for PLUMED it is important that you document these features AND that you provide suitable